Unboxed-Software/solana-course/content/token-program.md

 ## Transfer Tokens

-SPL-Token transfers require both the sender and receiver to have Token Accounts for the `Mint` of the Tokens being transferred.
-The Tokens are transferred from the sender’s Token Account to the receiver’s Token Account.
+SPL-Token transfers require both the sender and receiver to have token accounts for the mint of the tokens being transferred.
+The tokens are transferred from the sender’s token account to the receiver’s token account.

 To transfer tokens using the `spl-token` library, you use the `transfer` function.
-The `transfer` function returns a `TransactionSignature` that can be viewed of Solana Explorer.

-This function requires the following arguments:
+The `transfer` function returns a `TransactionSignature` that can be viewed on the Solana Explorer.
+The `transfer` function requires the following arguments:

-- `connection` the connection to the cluster
+- `connection` the JSON-RPC connection to the cluster
-- `payer` payer for the transaction
+- `payer` the account of the payer for the transaction
 - `source` the token account sending tokens
 - `destination` the token account receiving tokens
-- `owner` the owner of the `source` token account
+- `owner` the account of the owner of the `source` token account
 - `amount` the amount of tokens to transfer

 All together, that looks like this: